AUSTRALIAN CHAMBER OF COMMERCE OF MONGOLIA DONATIONS POLICY

 Projects may not be funded retrospectively.

-Only one Application per Entity will be considered per calendar year, except where the board/committee determine there are exceptional circumstances, may accept more than one application but for different projects.
+Only one Application per Entity will be considered per calendar year, except where the board/committee determines there are exceptional circumstances, may accept more than one application but for different projects.

 Entities will be required to publicly acknowledge and / or provide recognition of support of the Chamber as an outcome of the Chamber’s donation support commensurate with the level of support provided.